abagul1/Assignment7test/resources/README.txt

     The way our model is structured, each tick represents a frame, so the speed is both the frame rate and the speed of execution.
 For optimal animation rendering use speeds above 10.

+    ***Important***
+    Sometimes the panel backgrounds do not overlay properly.
+I.e. the edit panel might show up over the animation panel, where you can still see the animation in the background underneath, this is just a graphical problem, however.
+Everything still operates and works as expected.

+    Please select a shape from the scroll panel to delete or edit a key frame.

+    And please select a key frame from the options before clicking the edit or delete buttons.